-5.1 Health and safety

-- Arrangements to ensure health, safety and security in all parts of the school, on school transport and in other environments used by the school - Suitability of premises and facilities for all students, including those with special educational needs - Quality of maintenance and record keeping - Provision for and promotion of healthy living - Care and welfare of students including child protection

-Outstanding Good Acceptable Unsatisfactory The school consistently and in all respects provides a fully safe, hygienic and secure environment for students and staff.
+5.1 Health and safety Care and welfare of stude ents including child protection Arrangements to ensure health, safety and security Key aspects • Quality of maintenance a nd record keeping Suitability of premises a educational needs and facilities for all students, including those with special Provision for and promoti on of healthy living Brief illustrative descriptio ns Outstanding Good Acceptable Unsatisfactory All staff and students are fully aware of child protection arrangements.
+The school has rigorous procedures for protecting students from bullying and the potential dangers of the internet and social media.
+All staff and students are aware of child protection arrangements.
+The school has effective procedures for protecting students from bullying and the potential dangers of the internet and social media.
+Most staff and students are aware of child protection arrangements.
+The school has some procedures for protecting students from bullying and the potential dangers of the internet and social media.
+Arrangements for child protection may exist but these are not widely known.
+The school has no formal procedures for protecting students from bullying and the potential dangers of the internet and social media.
+The school consistently and in all respects provides a fully safe, hygienic and secure environment for students and staff.
 Excellent supervision of students prevails at all times.
 Frequent thorough checks are made and acted upon to make sure that a healthy and safe environment is maintained.
-Students are well supervised around school and on school transport.
+Students are well-supervised around school and on school transport.
 Requirements for maintaining the health and safety of students are met.
-Students are kept safe on school transport and in school; accidents are rare.
+Students are kept safe on school transport and in school.
+Accidents are rare.
 Policies for health and safety are poorly implemented.
 Health and safety checks are irregular and not rigorous.
 Supervisory practices are weak.
+The school has very thorough systems for ensuring students' health and safety, and maintains accurate records of any incidents and subsequent actions.
+The school has efficient systems for ensuring students' health and safety, and maintains good records of any incidents and subsequent actions.
+The school has reliable systems for ensuring students' health and safety, and maintains records of any incidents and subsequent actions.
+The school has unreliable systems and procedures for ensuring students' health and safety, and recording incidents and subsequent actions.
+The premises and facilities are very well suited to the needs of all students.
 Buildings and equipment are maintained in excellent condition.
+The premises and facilities provide a suitable environment in which all students can learn.
 Buildings and equipment are hygienic and kept in a good state of repair.
+The premises provide a safe and inclusive environment for learning.
 Buildings and equipment are secure, safe, in sound repair, well maintained and clean.
+Some aspects of the school facilities may impede learning and do not meet the needs of all learners.
 Some parts of buildings or equipment are unsafe and/or unhygienic.
-The school has very thorough systems for ensuring students' health and safety, and maintains accurate records of any incidents and subsequent actions.
-The school has efficient systems for ensuring students' health and safety, and maintains good records of any incidents and subsequent actions.
-The school has reliable systems for ensuring students' health and safety, and maintains records of any incidents and subsequent actions.
-The school has unreliable systems for ensuring students' health and safety procedures, and recording incidents and subsequent actions.
 Healthy living is systematically built into and promoted in all aspects of school life.
 Healthy living is systematically built into and promoted in most aspects of school life.
 Students are given sound advice about healthy living, though this might not be systematically promoted throughout the school.
 The school does little to advise students on healthy living and any advice may not be supported by the food available or the opportunities for regular exercise.
-All staff and students are fully aware of child protection arrangements.
-All staff and students are aware of child protection arrangements.
-Most staff and students are aware of child protection arrangements.
-Arrangements for child protection may exist but these are not widely known.

-The quality of health and safety illustrated below would be evaluated as outstanding
+The quality of health and safety illustrated below would be evaluated as outstanding.